HatAndBread/s2pd/README.md

 What to do on mouse click.

 <ul>
-  <li>callback: callback function to be executed when sprite is clicked</li>
+  <li>callback: {function} callback function to be executed when sprite is clicked</li>
-  <li>triggerOnce: falsy value - execute the callback function every time sprite is clicked. truthy value - execute callback function only once.</li>
+  <li>triggerOnce: {boolean} falsy value - execute the callback function every time sprite is clicked. truthy value - execute callback function only once.</li>
 </ul>

 ```javascript